mloukianov/Slot-Machine-PixiJS/README.md

 ##Dependencies

-Because the project has a page on github it can be open for view straight away If you are opening from a local machine you need to create a local server ffrom command line for example: npm init http-server
+Because the project has a page on github it can be open for view straight away If you are opening from a local machine you need to install dependencies and start the server(browser-sync will automatically open the project in your default browser): npm init npm start

 ## Resources